 When they bought their first house in historic Williamstown, Massachusetts, Lonny

-(The dining room post-makeover.
+(The family room pre-makeover.
 Courtesy of Wendy Scofield)

-(The dining room pre-makeover.
+(The family room post-makeover.
 Courtesy of Wendy Scofield)